About us

 Humana People to People Federation

-ADPP-GB is a member of the federation for associations connected to the international Humana People to People movement.
-It comprises 29 independent national member associations.
+ADPP-GB is a member of the Federation for Associations connected to the International Humana People to People Movement.
+It comprises 30 independent national member associations.

-The federation supports the members in delivering critical on-the-ground programmes across Africa, Asia, Europe, North America and South America.
-This support includes programme development, project management and operations, financial management support and help to promote our common agenda and gain influence through important relationships and partnerships.
+The Federation supports its members in delivering critical on-the-ground programmes across Africa, Asia, Europe, North America, and South America.
+This support covers programme development, project management and operations, financial management assistance, and help to advance our shared agenda and build influence through key relationships and partnerships.

-The activities of the Humana People to People movement are aligned with the UN 2030 Agenda.
+The activities of the Humana People to People movement are aligned with the United Nations 2030 Agenda as well as national and continental development strategies.
 Together with the people in the communities and our numerous partners, we continue to stand by countries as they strive to meet the Sustainable Development Goals, creating lasting positive change in the process.

 Accountability and transparency